black-studio/black-studio-tinymce-widget/readme.txt

 Wordpress has a nice [autoembed feature](http://codex.wordpress.org/Embeds) that allows you to embed videos and other stuff in an easy way, by just putting the URL in the content area.
 This is also possible for widgets created with this plugin, but for best results it is recommended to put the URL inside an `[embed]` shortcode.
 Example: `[embed]http://www.youtube.com/watch?v=XXXXXXXXXXX[/embed]`.
 Ensure that the URL has not an hyperlink on it.
 Alternatively, if you don't want to use `[embed]` shortcode, ensure that the URL is not surrounded by a `<p>` tag, which is added automatically by the WYSIWYG editor (switch to HTML mode to remove enclosing `<p>` tags).

+= Widgets disappeared after migrating or changing the site URL =

+When dealing with a WordPress site URL change it is necessary to face the "serialized fields" issue: data may become corrupted if using a simple search/replace (see the [Codex](http://codex.wordpress.org/Moving_WordPress#When_Your_Domain_Name_or_URLs_Change) for further info).
+This is not an issue specifically related to our plugin, but it affects all the parts (plugins, themes and WordPress core files too) that use serialized data archiviation.
+When changing the site URL, the recommended way is to use the [Search and Replace for WordPress Databases Script](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/), as suggested by the Codex.

 == Changelog ==

+= 1.3.2 =
+* Fixed compatibility issue with Wordpress 3.9 Beta 3
+* Added support for Wordpress 3.9 Theme Customizer
+* Added swedish translation (Contributor: macsolve)
+* Updated installation documentation
+* Updated FAQ

 = 1.3.1 =
 * Renamed the widget to "Visual Editor" for better user friendliness